Gouzenko Affair: Kellock–Taschereau Commission

-On February 5, King hurriedly signed another Order-in-Council (PC 411), this time appointing on behalf of the Government of Canada a royal commission chaired by Supreme Court Justices Roy Kellock and Robert Taschereau.
-The Kellock–Taschereau Commission (officially called the Royal Commission to Investigate the Facts Relating to and the Circumstances Surrounding the Communication, by Public Officials and Other Persons in Positions of Trust of Secret and Confidential Information to Agents of a Foreign Power) was mandated to investigate Gouzenko’s information and to offer recommendations to protect the state against future acts of espionage.
+That same day, King and Athlone hurriedly signed another order-in-Council (P.C.
+411), this time appointing a royal commission chaired by Supreme Court Justices Roy Kellock and Robert Taschereau.
+The Kellock–Taschereau Commission (officially called the Royal Commission to Investigate the Facts Relating to and the Circumstances Surrounding the Communication, by Public Officials and Other Persons in Positions of Trust of Secret and Confidential Information to Agents of a Foreign Power) was charged with investigating Gouzenko’s information.
+Three lawyers were also appointed to the Commission: Williams; Gérald Fauteux, who would later be appointed to the Supreme Court himself; and D.W.
+Mundell.
+Another future Supreme Court appointee, John Robert Cartwright, was named clerk of the Commission.

 The Commission first convened at the Seigniory Club in Montebello.
 There, on February 13, Gouzenko was sworn in and began to give his testimony.
-The first Canadian he identified as a spy was the Labor-Progressive Member of Parliament for Cartier, Fred Rose, the only Communist ever elected to Parliament.
-Another notable person named by Gouzenko was Sam Carr, a senior organizer of the Labor-Progressive Party.
+Black served as his interpreter, though Gouzenko insisted on muddling through in English.
 By the end of the second day, the Commission had the names of 15 suspected spies.

-Soon after Gouzenko began delivering his testimony, the Commission decided that 14 of the individuals identified by Gouzenko (the Commission was reluctant to arrest Rose) should be detained and isolated.
+Soon after Gouzenko began delivering his testimony, the Commission decided that 14 of the 15 individuals identified by Gouzenko should be detained and isolated (the Commission was reluctant to detain Rose).
 On February 10, Pearson had again brought up the espionage case in his weekly radio broadcast and the Commission feared that the suspects might attempt to run.
 Indeed, Carr had already fled to the United States.
-In a February 13 memo to MI6, one of the investigators, Peter Dwyer, noted that, "Royal Commissioners suddenly decided today to prevent any further damage by leaks from Drew Pearson by taking action before his next Sunday broadcast."
+In a February 13 memorandum to MI6, Dwyer noted that, "Royal Commissioners suddenly decided today to prevent any further damage by leaks from Drew Pearson by taking action before his next Sunday broadcast."

 Most of the alleged spies resided in Ottawa or Montreal.
-However, one of the suspects, Gordon Lunan, was stationed in London as a speech writer for Paul Martin Sr., King's Secretary of State for External Affairs.
-On February 13, Lunan was sent a cable recalling him to Canada under the pretense that he was being promoted.
+However, Lunan was stationed in London as a speech writer for Paul Martin Sr. On February 13, Lunan was sent a cable recalling him to Canada under the pretense that he was being promoted.
 Lunan was scheduled to arrive at Montreal's Dorval Airport on February 15 so it was that date that was selected for rounding up the suspected spies.